mderriey/mderriey.github.io/_posts/2017-09-04-async-lifetime-with-xunit.md

 One thing you'll notice is that initialisation and cleanup mechanics fit the .NET semantics; the former is done in the constructor of the class, the latter by optionally implementing the `IDisposable` interface.

-Unfortunately, at the time of writing, neither do constructors nor `IDisposable` support asynchronous, `Task`-based, operations without somehow blocking the running thread.
+Unfortunately, at the time of writing, neither do constructors nor `IDisposable` support asynchronous, `Task`-based operations without somehow blocking the running thread.

 ## `IAsyncLifetime` to the rescue